AlmondMilk4242/fastapi-chat-keycloak/README.md

 - `app/service/chat.py`: CRUD functions for threads and messages.
 - `app/routers/chat.py`: API endpoints for threads and messages.
 - `main.py`: FastAPI application startup and configuration.

-## Starting a Keycloak Instance Using Docker
-1. Install [Docker](https://docs.docker.com/get-docker/) on your machine.
-2. Pull the Keycloak image by running `docker pull jboss/keycloak`.
-3. Run Keycloak in a container by running `docker run -p 8080:8080 jboss/keycloak`.
-4. Access the Keycloak Admin Console at [http://localhost:8080/auth/admin](http://localhost:8080/auth/admin).

 ## Setting Environment Variables
 To use this project, you will need to set the following environment variables in a `.env` file located in the project directory: